richafnu/Viva/Viva/engage/manage-security-and-compliance/gdpr-requests-in-viva-engage-enterprise.md

 1. In the data export, find the URL for the message in the `gdpr_delete_url` column.
 The URL has this syntax: `https://www.yammer.com/messages/thread_id/hard_delete_confirmation`.

-2. Copy the `gdpr_delete_url` for the message you want to delete and paste it into a browser window where you are logged in to the network from which you want to delete the message.
+2. Copy the `gdpr_delete_url` for the message you want to delete and paste it into a browser window where you're logged in to the network from which you want to delete the message.

 3. After verifying the message displayed is the one you want to delete, click the link to permanently delete the message from Viva Engage and associated data exports.